 You might realize that you’re spending too much time studying somewhere when you start watching BoJack Horseman there and bringing a hot-water bottle for naps.
 Studying in a different environment can do wonders to reinvigorate your focus, and the fresh setting can help you see your courses, and life, in a new light.
 A host of great cafes, perfect for studying in, are only a short bus ride away!

 You don’t have to go somewhere to just study, either.
-Vancouver has so many great neighborhoods and places to explore that will give you a better appreciation of the city, and going to a new area can remind you there’s a world beyond your current routine.
+Vancouver has so many great neighborhoods to explore and unique things to do that will give you a better appreciation of the city.
+Going to a new area can remind you there’s a world beyond your current routine.
 You don’t have to be on a tropical beach to feel the excitement of exploring!

 2. Get active